iay/md-validator/README.md

   in the same context as the `IdentifiableBeanPostProcessor` bean and is not inherited from the `common-beans.xml` context.

+## Dependency Versions and Compatibility

+The Java, Shibboleth and MDA domains are all in flux at present, and this project needs to tread a fine line between their conflicting requirements in order to be functional.
+I'm sure this will all resolve in a couple of years, but for now here's a summary of the current choices.

+This project makes use of the Swagger code generator.
+The current templates used by that system assume the `javax` rather than `jakarta` namespaces for Java EE APIs and we therefore use the Shibboleth Java 11 platform parent POM rather than the Shibboleth java 17 platform parent POM even though the MDA we are using references the latter.
+However, this project both explicitly compiles with Java 17 and targets Java 17 as an execution environment.

+The tests for this project make use of some of Spring Boot's 2's testing infrastructure.
+That explicitly references an SLF4J implementation class which no longer exists in the latest versions; this code therefore overrides the Shibboleth parent POM's logging system versioning in order to make use of the older version which is compatible with Spring Boot 2.

 ## Copyright and License

 The entire package is Copyright (C) 2018, Ian A. Young.